 In response the Metropolitan Police denied liability, saying they had acted lawfully, but offered £4,000 compensation (to be shared between the two men), a letter of apology and costs.
 They objected to an independent medical examination of both men,saying that there was no evidence they had suffered any injuries.

-(To support the claim for injuries, Mr. Donoghue, an experienced Senior Litigator with the Association of Personal Injury Lawyers, sent photographic and medical evidence to the police.)
+(To support the claim for injuries, Mr. Donoghue, an experienced member of the Association of Personal Injury Lawyers, sent photographic and medical evidence to the police.)

 Kevin Donoghue recommended that his clients reject the Metropolitan Police’s offer.
 They did.

 The Metropolitan Police then admitted trespass but continued to deny the claims for assault, false imprisonment, breach of the Human Rights Act, and psychological upset.
 The Police also said the search only lasted 20 minutes, not 45.

 Because the Police maintained they had acted lawfully, Kevin Donoghue had no alternative but to issue court proceedings.
 The Metropolitan Police formally filed a defence denying liability for everything except trespass.

 Obtaining Maximum Damages for the Search Warrant Compensation Claim Against the Metropolitan Police